DevABM/AWS_3T/ReadMe.md

 Private subnets talk to internet through NAT Gateway

- Security Groups will be controlling the inbound rules and the Routing Tables helps to mange the flow through the subnets.
+ Security Groups will be controlling the inbound rules and the Routing Tables helps to mange the flow through the subnets. user data will help in installing the required software for the virtual machine we need.